Laocheng, Luoyang

 Laocheng (老城 (Lǎochéng, old city)) is a district of Luoyang in Henan, China.

 Laocheng District's history could be retrospect to BC 1042 the Xizhou Dynasty.
-Lao in Chinese means "old", and cheng means "city, downtown", so Laocheng's original meaning is "old downtown".
+Lao in Chinese means "old", and cheng means "city, downtown", so Laochengs original meaning is "old downtown".
 Laocheng is a historical district and a cultural and business center.

 Administrative divisions

 As of 2012, this district is divided to 6 subdistricts.